Buyers' guide: Unlimited broadband deals

 Similarly, people who spend large amounts of their time enjoying online gaming, which often involves downloading large amounts of data and needing a fast connection, will also find deals like this good value.

-What's more, unlimited broadband in UK is being improved all the time too.
+What's more, unlimited broadband in the UK is being improved all the time too.
 So with an increasing number of fibre optic network cables running across the country and upgrades to telephone exchanges becoming more the norm then an unlimited broadband connection will steadily become not only more common but cheap to sign up for.
 In fact cheap unlimited broadband is no longer the exception and you’ll find lots of great value packages are now available to suit all budgets.

-What extras do you get with cheap unlimited broadband?
+What extras do you get with unlimited broadband?